 Reunion with my Godson Yoshio

-On November 21, 2024, we met again with Yoshio, my Godson, at Senso-ji Temple in Tokyo for the first time in six years for dinner and shopping.
+On November 21, 2024, I met again with Yoshio, my Godson, at Senso-ji Temple in Tokyo for the first time in six years for dinner and shopping.

 In mid-November, Hon.
 Romeo Salda, Municipal Mayor, La Trinidad, Benguet Province, Republic of the Philippines and his delegation of 15 people came to Japan to participate in the “10th Anniversary of Exchange Ceremony” held in Minamimaki Village, Minamisaku-gun, Nagano Prefecture.
 Yoshio, one of the delegates, is Municipal Disaster Risk Reduction and Management Officer in La Trinidad office.
 Six years ago, by taking another opportunity to come to Japan for JICA's “Disaster Management Safety Training”, he visited our home to meet my family.